why learn chinese

 Digital learning techniques have exploded in popularity in the last decade or so, providing learners with great dictionary programs like Pleco and brilliant character-learning programs such as Memrise and Anki.

-Media-assisted learning techniques are also a huge help when it comes to learning Chinese.
-For example, FluentU turns a library of authentic media into full language lessons by using interactive features.
+Media-assisted learning techniques, which are employed by programs like FluentU are also a huge help when it comes to learning Chinese.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.